What Is a 3D Artist?

 Tasks and responsibilities of a 3D artist

-The tasks and responsibilities of a 3D artist vary according to the role, the company for which you work, and your specialization.
+The tasks and responsibilities of a 3D artist vary according to the role, the company you work for, and your specialization.
 Sample duties and responsibilities of a generalist 3D artist are as follows:

 • Researching and designing ideas